Changes: Angel’s Show & Rodeo Results

 At the Thanksgiving Classic 2021, almost three years after the beginning of Willoughby’s & Angel’s partnership, Rodeo Results operated seamlessly at a grand scale for the first time.
 While staring out a window from where we were interviewing, smiling, “It was an amazing moment,” reminisced Angel.

 He paused to gather his thoughts.
-Bringing his left index finger’s knuckle to his mouth, covering his lower lip, exposing his top, thumb hiding under his chin; he stated, “Rodeo Results is the hardest thing I’ve ever done….”
+Bring his left index finger’s knuckle to his mouth, covering his lower lip, exposing his top, thumb hiding under his chin; he stated, “Rodeo Results is the hardest thing I’ve ever done….”
 He continued staring out the window.

 “We had three people operating in the draw manager simultaneously, not missing a beat.
 It worked like a dream.
 I wanted to give everyone a high-five, but I was announcing.
 Like last year, I couldn’t just stop.
 I sat there, watched the software and people using their phones, wondering if they were using the app.”